UCF vs. Navy NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- UCF and its opponents have combined to go over the current 56-point total in all three games this season.
+- UCF and its opponents have combined to score more than 53.5 points in all three games this season.

-- The combined points per game average of the two teams, 54.7, is 1.3 points fewer than Saturday's over/under.
+- The two teams combine to score 54.7 points per game, 1.2 more than the over/under in this contest.

-- The 62.3 points per game these two squads have surrendered to opponents this season are 6.3 more than the 56 total in this contest.
+- These two squads surrender a combined 62.3 points per game, 8.8 more than this contest's over/under.

-- The average total in Knights games this season is 67.8, 11.8 points more than Saturday's over/under of 56.
+- The Knights and their opponents have scored an average of 67.8 points per game in 2021, 14.3 more than Saturday's total.

 UCF Stats and Trends

-- The Knights covered the spread in their only game when favored by 16.5 points or more.
+- The Knights have been favored by 16.5 points or more once this season and covered the spread.

-- UCF's games this year have hit the over two times in three opportunities (66.7%).
+- UCF's games this year have hit the over on two of three set point totals (66.7%).

-- When UCF puts up more than 33.3 points, it is 1-2 against the spread and 2-1 overall.
+- When UCF records more than 33.3 points, it is 1-2 against the spread and 2-1 overall.

 - Find the latest spread and moneyline odds for UCF at SISportsbook.